sgfin/image-flashcard-js/integration-guide.md

 ## Troubleshooting

 ### Quiz Not Appearing
+- **Most Common**: Are you serving via HTTP?
+Quiz files must be served from a web server, not opened directly in browser
 - Check that `image-flashcard.js` is included and loading properly
 - Verify the config file path is correct
 - Ensure the image loads before the script runs
+- Check browser console for "CORS" or "fetch" errors indicating file:// protocol issues

 ### Boxes in Wrong Positions
 - Make sure the image file hasn't been resized or cropped